ibm-cloud-docs/openwhisk/prep.md

 ```
 {: codeblock}

-### Packaging multiple Python files into a .zip file
+### Packaging multiple Python files into an archive
 {: #prep_python_multiple_zip}

 **When to use this method**

 Your app uses multiple Python files, but does not require any dependencies or packages outside of the packages that are included with the base Python runtime.
-You can create a .zip file that includes your Python files and deploy the .zip file when you create your action.
+You can create a compressed file that includes your Python files and deploy the compressed file when you create your action.

 **Example command**